PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 ### Availability preferences

-**Availability preferences, behavior when out of stock**: This part is not displayed if stock management is disabled in Shop parameters &gt; Products settings.
+- **Behavior when out of stock**: This part is not displayed if stock management is disabled in Shop parameters &gt; Products settings.
 Instead, there is a message “Stock management is disabled”
 * **3 radios buttons**:

   1\) Deny orders: when it’s checked and product quantity is &lt;= 0, in the front-office product page and quick view, the message filled in Shop parameters &gt; Product settings &gt; Label of out-of-stock products with denied backorders is displayed under the add to cart button, which is disabled.